 II.1.2.1 Example: TLS establishment decoupled from L4 establishment (decoupled end-to-end L4 connection)

 The call flow (Figure II.2) shows the setup of the TCP bearer connection as well as the subsequent TLS handshake on the first stream endpoint T1(S1).
 The MGC initially blocks any TLS security session establishment due to uncertainity whether the underlying TCP bearer connection could resolve all “NAT traversal challenges”.
-After the MG reporting of a sucessfully established TCP bearer connection, the MGC initiates TLS session establishment.
-The TLS server role is supposed to be located at MG side in this example.
+After the MG reports a sucessfully established TCP bearer connection, the MGC initiates TLS session establishment.
+The TLS server role is located at MG side in this example.

 …